Fitness for Life

 The diet that allows a person to achieve their optimal performance level consists of a high-complex carbohydrate diet (breads, cereals, pasta, fruits, and vegetables) that comprises about 60-70% of the calories.
 Fat intake should be about 20-30% fat and protein 15%.
 A high carbohydrate diet facilitates a higher level of endurance than a high fat and high protein diet.

-There abounds a myriad of myths and misinformation about fitness and athletic erformance, some of which may actually be detrimental to one's performance.
-Some of these ideas include the following: An athlete must give proper attention to the need for water.
+An athlete must give proper attention to the need for water.
 To maximize performance one should drink 2-3 cups about 2 hours before and 2 cups 15-20 minutes before the exercise session.
 And what is the best sports drink?
 During strenuous exercise, it is best to drink about 1/2 cup of plain cool water every 15 to 20 minutes to avoid dehydration and overheating.
 Carbonated drinks should not be used as they may cause cramps nausea, and diarrhea during exercise.
-"Sports" drinks are not essential.
+“Sports” drinks are not essential.
 If they are consumed they should contain less than 10% sugar.